Stenanthemum limitatum: Description

 Stenanthemum limitatum is an erect or straggling shrub that typically grows to a height of up to 1 m, its young stems sparsely covered with grey or rust-coloured, star-shaped hairs.
-Its leaves are egg-shaped with the narrower end towards the base, to almost fan-shaped, mostly 6–10 mm long and 3–4 mm wide on a petiole 0.5–1 mm long, with narrowly triangular stipules 1–2 mm long and joined together at the base.
+Its leaves are egg-shaped with the narrower end towards the base, to almost fan-shaped, mostly 6–10 mm long and 3–4 mm wide on a petiole 0.5–1 mm long, with narrowly triangular stipules 1–2 mm long and joined at the base.
 The end of the leaf is notched, the upper surface scaly or bristly-hairy and the lower surface glabrous or softly hairy.
 The flowers arranged in groups of 5 to 10, up to 10 mm wide, white to cream-coloured, and sparsely to moderately covered with softly-hairy, greyish, star-shaped hairs.
 The floral tube is 2.5–3.0 mm long and 0.8–1.5 mm wide, the sepals 1.0–1.5 mm long and the petals 0.7–1 mm long.
 Flowering occurs in October and November, and the fruit is 2.5–2.8 mm long.